How our company is structured

 Mathieu GirardinHead of Ferry Division

-Mathieu Girardin will be Head of DFDS' Ferry Division, which covers all Passenger, Ro-Ro and Ro-Pax activities and their associated terminals.
+Mathieu Girardin is Head of DFDS' Ferry Division, which covers all Passenger, Ro-Ro and Ro-Pax activities and their associated terminals.
 He joined DFDS in October 2022, as he succeeds Peder Gellert Pedersen, who retired on 1 August 2022.

 Provides European door-door transport solutions to manufacturers of consumer and industrial goods.

 The main activity is full-and part-load solutions, ambient and temperature-controlled.
 Logistics solutions are developed in partnership with retailers and producers, including warehousing services and just-in-time concepts.